Available Data

 Halo Catalogues

 We used a modified version of ROCKSTAR included full iterative unbinding but the outputs are consistent with the nominal outputs from standard ROCKSTAR catalogues.
-Please see the documentation at the Rockstar repository for details (See Section 4.
-Outputs).
+Please see the documentation at the Rockstar repositoryarrow-up-right for details (See Section 4.
+Outputsarrow-up-right).
 There are however a few important caveats relating to our outputs which differ from the nominal outputs.

 e.g. M_grav vs. Mvir vs npart*m_p